mohamedemam4078/SocketSpy/README.md

 # SocketSpy

-PyPortScanner is a Python-based port scanning tool that allows you to scan one or multiple targets for open ports on specified port ranges.
+SocketSpy is a Python-based port scanning tool that allows you to scan one or multiple targets for open ports on specified port ranges.

 ## Features